NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 If your port is not forwarded, it's probably because your router does not support UPnP.
 Unfortunately, that means you need to go into the configuration yourself and do it manually.
 There are some great guides to help you here: [https://portforward.com/](https://portforward.com/)

 Renters know to contact your host from the network address in the host announcement.
 If your IP address has changed since your announcement, you will need to announce again.
-If you have a firewall or some networking setup that may be blocking inbound connections from the internet, you need to make sure that it allows traffic to reach the host.
+If you have a firewall or networking setup that may block inbound internet connections, you need to make sure that it allows traffic to reach the host.

 Finally, if you have a dynamic IP address, you should strongly consider setting up something like DynDNS, which allows you to announce a hostname and then manages the dynamic IP address issue for you.